mvolkmann/pwa-demo/pwa.md

 For example, suppose an application allows users to upload a photo of themselves to be displayed on the site.
 When offline, a generic avatar can be displayed instead.
+To keep things simple, we'll assume that the user photo always comes from a Github avatar which means the URL will contain "githubusercontent.com" and we don't want to cache these.

 ```js
 const cacheName = 'pwa-demo-v1';